SunNetservers/MiniGames/README.md

 | identifier     | ?                           | An identifier (the name or UUID) for an arena or a group (whichever was chosen as identifierType).                                 |
 | recordPlacing  | 1 / 2 / 3 / ...             | The position of the record to get (1 = first place, 2 = second place, etc.).                                                       |
 | infoType       | player / value / combined   | The type of info to get.
 Player gets the player name, Value gets the value of the achieved record.
 Combined gets "Player: Record". |

+## Notes about material tags

+Where a list of material is allowed, this plugin supports using material tags that specify a set of blocks.
+This makes it much easier to add a lot of blocks without ending up with hundreds of individual materials.
+To specify such a tag, use a `+` character, and then the tag name.
+See <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Tag.html">the documentation</a> for a complete overview of all tags.
+Only those with type `Tag<Material>` can be used.

+Example tags:

+- +WOOL
+- +WALL_SIGNS
+- +ACACIA_LOGS
+- +ALL_SIGNS
+- +DIAMOND_ORES
+- +DIRT
+- +DOORS
+- +DRAGON_IMMUNE
+- +FENCE_GATES
+- +FENCES